If you’re a first-time home buyer or seller, negotiating property prices may be a little tough.

-“The other units nearby are going for $X”
+1. “The other units nearby are going for S$x.”

 When negotiating property prices, be the first to call out a price.
 This is called anchoring.
-Even if your price is not accepted, it allows you to set the general range.
+Whether you’re a buyer or seller, even if your price is not accepted, it allows you to set the general range.
 In fancy negotiating terms, this is known as setting the Zone of Possible Agreement (ZOPA).

-If you open with “Some of the other units here are selling for $1.2 to $1.3 million”, you are setting the ZOPA within this price range.
+If you open with “Some of the other units here are selling for S$1.2 to S$1.3 million”, you are setting the ZOPA within this price range.
 If you allow the other person to mention the price first, you have to bargain within their range instead.

-If you want to bargain for much less than the surrounding prices, you can try “I’m also considering another unit nearby, that seller wants (insert number that is lower than the average).
+As a buyer, if you want to bargain for much less than the surrounding prices, you can try “I’m also considering another unit nearby, that seller wants (insert number that is lower than the average).”

-However, check surrounding prices and beware of offering too a low an anchor.
-If you start by mentioning a price that is too low, the seller might accept it right away; then you’ll lose on the possibility of going lower.
+Scroll down a listing on 99.co to find the transaction history in the block.
+If you start by mentioning a price that is too low and the seller accepts it right away, then you’ll lose the possibility of going lower.

 The second reason is psychological.
-You want the seller to vocalise the reason(s) they have to sell.
+As a buyer, you want the seller to vocalise the reason(s) why they want to sell.
 Most people want to be consistent with what they say, so they are more likely to follow through on their own reasoning.

 Silence is a powerful tool to put the ball back in your court.
 Right after the seller makes a counter-offer, just look thoughtful and keep quiet.
 If the seller is an amateur, they will usually feel uncomfortable and try to justify the price.

 The more a seller does this, the more insecure they tend to become.
-This makes your subsequent offers more likely to be accepted.
+As a buyer, this makes your subsequent offers more likely to be accepted.

 - Maintenance issues